Julian22222/PRACTICE/Next_and_NestJS/README_NEST.md

 Here you can see benefits of the NEST CLI - it starts to inform you of what is a recommended folder structure, what is a recommended file naming convention.
 You can of course do all these manually - creating folder - ninjas and write correct file names if you wanted.
 But is saves you a lot of time in terms of generating files and hooking things up.

 - all API logic live in Providers or Services.
 - Providers is just a class just like anything else in NEST but they specifically have an @Injectable decorator, this provider is something that can be injected into any class that depends on it.

-What is Dependency Injection and how it works?
+# What is Dependency Injection and how it works?

 🔥 To understand this concept better lets make an example:

--We mentioned that our API should manage our collection of ninjas.
+- We mentioned that our API should manage our collection of ninjas.
 The Ninjas collection in real application will be stored in DB but in your own project it can be stored locally in "Services".
--Then In Services we can make some methods where will be all the logic.
+- Then In Services we can make some methods where will be all the logic.
--From controller we call this "Services" methods.
+- From controller we call this "Services" methods.

 ```JS
 //see --> ninjas.service.ts